Jin93/Covid-19-Model-Validation/ICL/README.md

 ## Notes for ICL model validation

-ICL model fitting requires R 3.6.3.
+The code was tested in R 3.6.3.

 ### Training Data Specification